 1. Bar on the terrace

 This quirky Elm bar on the terrace is a fabulous way to create a space for relaxing in a limited area.
 Perhaps if you live in the inner city and don’t have a garden, a terrace would be an ideal place to sit back and chill after a busy day.
-The flowering pot plants add that garden vibe and a vase of flowers on the bar table adds that little bit extra.
+The flowering pot plants add that garden vibe and a vase of flowers on the bar table add that little bit extra.
 Simple wooden crate shelving is perfect for house drinks and glasses.
-Hanging wine glasses are a great space saver and a very hygienic way to store them in an outdoor setting.
+Hanging wine glasses are a great space saver and a hygienic way to store them outdoors.

 2. Backyard bar

 Looking for a way to spruce up a themed outdoor gathering?
 This backyard bar is a great addition to your set-up!
 The vintage luggage decor and neon sign also give this bar some personality and fun.

 When I think of a man cave in the back garden, I think of a workbench, a few tools and a small bar fridge filled with some nice cold beers.
 You can take your man cave to another level by adding some sturdy fittings, a stunning bar bench and classy bar stools.
 Don’t forget to stock your bar fridge with a variety of spirits.
 Looks like the boys may not come home for dinner.

 To enjoy that seaside vibe in your back garden, you can easily create a beach bar reminiscent of those warm, tropical holidays you have had abroad.

 You can take advantage of casual outdoor furniture, which can give your garden bar a more relaxed feel.
 And this is the most low-maintenance garden ever if gardening is something you don’t want to spend too much of your free time doing.

 I love the simplistic and neat look of this bamboo bar.
 The wooden stools also give this a tropical island look, ideal for refreshing piña coladas on a hot day!

 6. Bar stools